 He shall see His seed, He shall prolong His days,

 And the pleasure of the Lord shall prosper in His hand.

 Jesus did not have physical children (seed), but He has spiritual children.
 Isaiah says He will see these children after He has been killed—“bruised… put to grief… [made] an offering.”
 Jesus would die, but the Father would “prolong His days,” referring to His resurrection.

-While most Christians know the Old Testament prophesied that Jesus would be raised from the dead on the third day, few Christians can find the prophecy.
+While most Christians know the Old Testament prophesied that Jesus would be raised on the third day from the dead, few Christians can find the prophecy.
 Why is that?